lambda-nvda/lambdaNvda/README.md

 * path-to-the-addon-brailleTable-dir : is the absolute path of the addon directory + "\brailleTables"
 * tableName : depends on the active NVDA language.
 Currently only the italian braille table, "lambda-ita.utb" , is present.

+* silentUnselection makes that NVDA doesn't announce pieces of unselected text when arrow keys are pressed.
+Due to Lambda implementations, when this option is active, the last unselected character won't be announced.